StiizzyCat/Skitzphrenia/README.md

 Skitzphrenia is almost complete and just needs some code cleanup / organizing.
 I hope to get it released by 9/25/21.

 # note
-+ I am not responsible for your actions, that is on you if. you get banned on discord not my fault
++ I am not responsible for your actions, that is on you.